 Here’s a monthly marketing report example that streamlines your client reporting process.
 Try it with your clients’ live data during your 14-day free trial!

 ❌Making Reports Too Long

 Along the same lines as creating reports that are too technical, making your reports too long is another common mistake to avoid.

-You may think that since you're using automated reporting software, you should include every metric and KPI possible since it doesn't require any additional effort from you.
+Since you're using automated client reporting software, you may think that you should include every metric and KPI possible since it doesn't require much more effort from you.
 Instead, the report should be clear and concise and highlight the overall achievements.

 1. Monthly Summary